percona/k8spsmdb-docs/docs/encryption.md

             ```

 2. Now generate Secret with the Vault root token using `kubectl command` (don't
-    forget to substitute the token from this example with your real root token):
+    forget to substitute the token from the example with your real root token)
+    and add necessary options to `configuration` keys in your `deploy/cr.yaml`:

+    === "without TLS, to access the Vault server via HTTP"
+        Generate Secret:
         ```bash
         $ kubectl create secret generic vault-secret --from-literal=token="s.VgQvaXl8xGFO1RUxAPbPbsfN"
         ```

-3. Modify your `deploy/cr.yaml`:
+        Now modify your `deploy/cr.yaml`:

         First set the `secrets.encryptionKey` key to the name of your Secret created on
         the previous step.
 Then Add Vault-specific options to the
         `replsets.configuration`, `replsets.nonvoting.configuration`, and
         `sharding.configsvrReplSet.configuration` keys, using the following
         template:

         ```yaml
         ...
         configuration: |
           ...
           security:
             enableEncryption: true
             vault:
               serverName: vault
               port: 8200
               tokenFile: /etc/mongodb-vault/token
               secret: secret/data/dc/<cluster name>/<path>
               disableTLSForTesting: true
+            ...
+        ```

+    === "with TLS, to access the Vault server via HTTPS"
+        Generate Secret, using the path to your `ca.crt` certificate instead of the `<path to CA>` placeholder (see [the Operator TLS guide](TLS.md), if needed):
+        ```bash
+        kubectl create secret generic vault-secret --from-literal=token="s.VgQvaXl8xGFO1RUxAPbPbsfN" --from-file=ca.crt=<path to CA>/ca.crt
+        ```

+        Now modify your `deploy/cr.yaml`:

+        First set the `secrets.encryptionKey` key to the name of your Secret created on
+        the previous step.
+Then Add Vault-specific options to the
+        `replsets.configuration`, `replsets.nonvoting.configuration`, and
+        `sharding.configsvrReplSet.configuration` keys, using the following
+        template:

+        ```yaml
+        ...
+        configuration: |
+          ...
+          security:
+            enableEncryption: true
+            vault:
+              serverName: vault
+              port: 8200
+              tokenFile: /etc/mongodb-vault/token
+              secret: secret/data/dc/<cluster name>/<path>
+              tokenFile: /etc/mongodb-vault/token
+              serverCAFile: /etc/mongodb-vault/ca.crt
             ...
         ```

     While adding options, modify this template as follows:
     * substitute the `<cluster name>` placeholder with your real cluster name,